Explik/StructuralTestTools/README.md

 public class Customer {}
 ```

 The project-wide TypeVerifier can be overwritten in the same way as TypeTranslator.
+The following shows how the default type verification approach can be overwritten.
+The default approach is not to verify that classes are marked with static, but this can be overwritten with the <code>StaticClassAttribute</code>
 ```C#
 [StaticClass]
 public class ArrayHelper {}